segmentio/topicctl/README.md

 1. `--cluster-config=[path]`, where the refererenced path is a cluster configuration in the format expected by the `apply` command described above *or*
 2. `--zk-addr=[zookeeper address]` and `--zk-prefix=[optional prefix for cluster in zookeeper]`
+3. `--broker-addr=[broker address]`

 All subcommands support the `cluster-config` pattern.
-The second is also supported by the `get`, `repl`, `reset-offsets`, and `tail` subcommands since these can be run independently of an `apply` workflow.
+The last two are also supported by the `get`, `repl`, `reset-offsets`, and `tail` subcommands since these can be run independently of an `apply` workflow.